 During the reign of Emperor Charles V, we witness the creation in 1547 of the mill notice, which restricted the free establishment of a mill:

 « Placcaert verbiedende te erigeren enige Windt- Water ofte Rosmeulens zonder Octroy van de Majesteyt, ofte titel van Vrye Maelderye » (free translation: Notice prohibiting the creation of a Windmill, Water mill or Animal traction mill without a Patent from his Majesty, or title of Free Milling).

-The mill notice of 1547 was published a second time on 21st of July 1628 under the reign of Philippe IV, 36 years before the establishment of our water mill.
+The mill notice of 1547 was published a second time on July 21st 1628 under the reign of Philippe IV, 36 years before the establishmenent of our water mill.

 The feudal system was based on the principle of dependence from a local lord.
 The vassal was personally linked to a lord and received, in exchange for certain services to the lord, the effective possession of a fief or domain.
 The mill notice stipulated that no vassal or subject could own or build a windmill or water mill without permission from the Emperor.
 If somebody did so without permission, he was forced to demolish the mill.
 Moreover, he had to pay a hefty fine.

 When plans existed to build a new mill, often other millers objected, as they obviously did not welcome direct competition.
-However, their objection was often not effective, because the competent authority, who had to take the final decision, of course benefited from a new mill and consequently the creation of a new direct income.
+However, most of the time their objection had almost no result, because the competent authority, in charge of taking the final decision, benefited from a new mill and consequently the creation of a new direct income.
 The authority was both judge and beneficiary.

-Where we find the first graphic representations of the mill and the miller's house on maps of the 18th and 19th centuries.
+Where we find the first graphic representations of our mill and the miller's house on maps of the 18th and 19th centuries.